UgandanSupaSoldier/DadJokesAPI/README.md

     ./CLI_linux_<ARCH> setup
 ```

-This will first create a <b>config.toml</b> file with default server config (please refer to the donfig section for details on the config.toml) in the projects root directory.
-It will then create and start a postgres docker container called dad-jokes-postgres and populate it's schema and data with the preset jokes.txt file.<
+This will first create a <b>config.toml</b> file with default server config (please refer to the config section for details on the config.toml) in the project root directory.
+It will then create and start a Postgres docker container called dad-jokes-postgres and populate its schema and data with the preset jokes.txt file.<

-*<b>Note</b>: If you wish to create a database with custom config, then you should create the config.toml before running setup.*<br>
+*<b>Note</b>: If you wish to create a database with custom a config, then you should create the config.toml before running setup.*<br>
 *<b>Note</b>: For more information on the CLI commands, you can run the CLI with no arguments or with the -h help flag.*
 ## Config
 The default config.toml file is structured as follows: